Vonage/vivid-3/libs/components/src/lib/dialog/USE-CASES.md

-Dialogs can be modal or non-modal.
-Modal dialogs prevent users from interacting with the rest of the application until the dialog is closed and render a backdrop behind the dialog.
-Non-modal dialogs allow users to interact with the rest of the application while the dialog is open.
+## Dialogs can be modal or non-modal

+- Modal dialogs prevent users from interacting with the rest of the application until the dialog is closed and render a backdrop behind the dialog.
-## Use Cases
+- Non-modal dialogs allow users to interact with the rest of the application while the dialog is open.

-### Dialog Form
+## Dialog Form

 You can use a `form` with `method=dialog` inside a dialog.
 This will make the dialog close when the form is submitted.